-For the purposes of this Chapter, a "customs duty" includes any duty or charge of any kind imposed on, or in connection with, the import or export of a good, including any form of surtax or surcharge imposed on or in connection with such import or export.
-A "customs duty" does not include any:
+For the purposes of this Chapter, a "customs duty" includes any duty or charge of any kind imposed on, or in connection with, the import or export of a good, including any form of surtax or surcharge imposed on, or in connection with, such import or export.
+A "customs duty" does not include any of the following:

-- (a) charge equivalent to an internal tax imposed consistently with Article 31 of this Agreement; - (b) duties imposed consistently with Chapter 2 (Trade Remedies) of Title IV (Trade and Trade-related Matters) of this Agreement; - (c) fees or other charges imposed consistently with Article 30 of this Agreement.
+(a) a charge equivalent to an internal tax imposed in accordance with Article 152 of this Agreement;

+- (b) duties imposed in accordance with Chapter 2 (Trade Remedies) of Title V (Trade and Trade-related Matters) of this Agreement; or - (c) fees or other charges imposed in accordance with Article 151 of this Agreement.